 It is a rare pleasure to be able to offer for sale a sword by such a famous (or infamous) smith as the second generation Muramasa.
 This tantô is one such sword.
 For hundreds of years the swords of nidai Muramasa (二代村正) have been regarded as swords with evil powers.
-When we say evil powers we are speaking about their supposed ability to cause bad things to happen to their owners.
+When we say evil powers we are speaking about their supposed ability to cause bad things to happen to their former owners, the Tokugawa family.
 The Tokugawa family who ruled Japan for 250 years certainly felt that the swords of Muramasa boded ill for their family, thus fostering and enhancing this reputation.
 For more information about the history of Muramasa and his legend, please refer to the following article: Nidai Muramasa.

 This blade comes with an outstanding yet simple koshirae.
 It is aikuchi in style with no tsuba.
 It is lacquered black in its entirety.
 The menuki are gold kiri mon.
 The kozuka, kogai, and kurikata are all shakudo nanako with gold family mon and kiri mon.
 The quality of the fittings is superb.
-The kozuka and kogai have gold trip enhancing their beauty.
+The kozuka and kogai have gold trim enhancing their beauty.
 The ko-gatana is signed Kanemoto.

 The following is a translation of the Jûyô Tôken certificate that was issued in 1976: